RemyPorter/Mass/README.md

 ## Building the Numbers

 Due to budget (not much) and time (also not much), we made the choice to automate this.
-We went (arguably) low-tech, and use the MacOS `say` command line command.
+We went (arguably) low-tech, and used the MacOS `say` command line command.
 First thing I did was a quick `xargs` command to generate sample text in *every* voice available.
 Nobody wanted it to sound like Siri.

 Ayne chose Sin-Ji as the best voice.
 So the next step was to take the spreadsheet and feed it in.
 Enter Python.